wp-plugins/magic-fields-2-toolkit/readme.txt

 Tags: custom, post, copier, fields, shortcodes, macros Requires at least: 3.6
 Tested up to: 4.0
-Stable tag: 0.5.0.1
+Stable tag: 0.5.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Plugin adds some useful features to the Magic Fields 2 plugin.

 == Description ==
-This plugin adds some useful features to the Magic Fields 2 plugin.
+This plugin adds some useful features to [the Magic Fields 2 plugin](https://wordpress.org/plugins/magic-fields-2/).
+Some of these features in particular makes it possible to write HTML templates without the need for PHP programming.
 The current features are:

    1. Create a copy of a Magic Fields 2 custom post copying all of the Magic Fields' custom fields, groups and taxonomies.